Supreme Sultan: Pedigree

 Supreme Sultan's sire, Valley View Supreme, was the only stallion ever to become Three Gaited World Grand champion.
 His dam, Melody Olee, is one of the many listed in the Broodmare Hall of Fame.
 She foaled 4 ribbon winners that were sold at the Kentucky State Fair.

+Supreme Sultan is inbred 4S × 4S x 4D to the stallion Kings Genius, meaning that he appears fourth generation twice on the sire side of his pedigree and fourth generation once on the dam side of his pedigree.

+Supreme Sultan is inbred 4S × 4S x 4D to the mare Kate Haines, meaning that she appears fourth generation twice on the sire side of his pedigree and fourth generation once on the dam side of his pedigree.